 About University Police and Public Safety

-Established in 1926 as Campus Patrol, today Penn State University Police and Public Safety is responsible for protecting and serving more than 100,000 of Penn State’s students, faculty members, staff members and visitors at 22 campuses located throughout Pennsylvania.
+Established in 1926 as Campus Patrol, today Penn State University Police and Public Safety is responsible for protecting and serving more than 100,000 of Penn State’s students, employees and visitors at 22 campuses located throughout Pennsylvania.

-University Police and Public Safety provides multiple resources and services, including police services, behavioral threat management, Clery compliance and emergency management.
-The department also includes a K-9 unit and Community-Oriented Policing Unit.
+University Police and Public Safety provides multiple resources and services, including police services, behavioral threat management, Clery compliance and police records, emergency management, and physical security.